Uber says will not share electric bike rider data with Los Angeles

-(Reuters) - Uber Technologies Inc said it would not share real-time location data of its electric bike riders with the city of Los Angeles, saying it would violate their privacy.
+(Reuters) - Uber Technologies Inc (UBER.N) said it would not share real-time location data of its electric bike riders with the city of Los Angeles, saying it would violate their privacy.

 The Los Angeles Department of Transportation (LADOT) had sought the data and has threatened to suspend the company’s license to operate the electric bike service, Jump, unless it complies with its request.